 The City of San Diego Planning Department hosted an open house on Wednesday, August 28th.
 The concepts prepared as part of the Mission Boulevard Public Spaces and Active Transportation study were presented to the community.
 The study includes the proposal and evaluation of pedestrian, bicycle and public space improvements for the area bounded by Mission Boulevard, Pacific Beach Drive, Diamond Street, and Ocean Boulevard.

-For questions or comments regarding the Mission Boulevard Public Spaces & Active Transportation Plan, please contact: Michael Prinz, Senior Planner, at [email protected].
+For questions or comments regarding the Mission Boulevard Public Spaces & Active Transportation planning effort, please contact: Michael Prinz, Senior Planner, at [email protected].